shashank920045/Unsplash/README.md

 React-Infinite-Scroll Component will handle the Infinite Scroll for us.
 Popping up Modal can be achieved by setting react state for selectedImage to url.
+Fetching images function doesnt have an offset because unsplash api gives new st of images every time we try to fetch.

 I have also added Framer Motion animation in Pop-up Modal.